 - Innovation showcased as a tool for impact — not an end in itself

 VSEAC 2026 is designed for leaders, practitioners, policymakers, researchers, and partners who want to strengthen victim support services not just in principle, but in day-to-day reality.
-Together, we will explore what it takes to build high-quality, victim-centred services that are operationally strong, financially resilient, and prepared for the future.

 We look forward to welcoming you to Paris for two days of learning, exchange, and collective problem-solving — grounded in experience, guided by values, and focused on making victim support work.